 Different ways to serve my Gluten Free Self Saucing Lemon Pudding

 As this pudding self sauces, you could simply have it on its own, but come on, what’s a pudding without lashings of custard.
-To make cheap dairy free custard I use Birds Custard Powder and add sugar and soya milk to taste.
+To make cheap dairy free custard I use Birds Custard Powder in fact, for those new to dairy free here’s my simple guide here Quick and Easy Dairy Free Custard.
 While I do like the ready-made dairy free custards out there, I find that most of them don’t like being heated up and can turn quite watery.
 With my trusty old Birds I am in control and can make it as thick or as runny as I wish.

 My kids love to have squirty cream with most puddings so that would probably be their top choice but if I’m not in a custard mood then it has to be cream (soya cream in my case).
 If you have other ways you love to eat your puddings and if you make my gluten free self saucing lemon pudding I’d love to know how you eat yours?
 Feel free to comment below, I love to hear from my readers.